ddaoxuan/zsh/README.md

 # Minimalistic zsh config

-This is my basic config for working in shell with minimal aliases, and plugins, consists of:
+Basic config for working in shell with minimal aliases, and plugins, contains:

 - autocompletion
 - syntax-highlighting